Are Cities Making Animals Smarter?

 A couple of days after the cameras went up, Anya Ratnayaka woke to a string of text messages bursting with exclamation points.
 Ratnayaka, an obsessive young conservationist, worked a desk job at the nonprofit at the time.
 She’d paid little attention to the mystery of the dwindling koi.
 But when she unlocked her phone and saw a grainy security-camera image of the thief, she realized her life was about to change.

 The thief was a cat.
 A big cat.
-Not a lithe housecat on the prowl, nor a bony feral cat scavenging for scraps.
+Not a lithe house cat on the prowl, nor a bony feral cat scavenging for scraps.
 It looked like a miniature leopard—or a domestic cat that had gotten serious about boxing.
 The creature had black spots, compact ears, and burly shoulders.
 Under the cover of night, it had slunk along the ledges of the office complex, slipped under an awning, and descended on the pond.
 In the photo, it crouched at the water’s edge, patiently waiting to pounce on a $65 midnight snack.

 Ratnayaka immediately recognized the animal: a fishing cat.
 Unlike almost every other species in the feline family, fishing cats love water.
 They live in swamps—specifically, the reedy wetlands that dot Asian nations from India to Malaysia.
 And they swim.
 With partially webbed feet and short, rudder-like tails, they coast along the waterways of their riparian homes, making grumbly chirps that sound like duck quacks.
 True to their name, they dive like Olympians from riverbanks to snag unsuspecting fish.